JoshuaTapp/JoshuaTapp/README.md

 - 👋 Hi, I’m @JoshuaTapp, A CS student in UVA's Engineering School in Charlottesville, VA.
 - 👀 I’m interested in a bit of everything right now.
-I have really enjoyed my exposure to abstract algebra, number theory, encryption, algorithm analysis, etc. However, this is probably due to being so heavy on Maths during my current schooling.
-Besides Maths, I am starting to dive deep into Data structures, compilers, databases, and cybersecurity.
-Taking every class I can!
+My current focus is on Learning AWS, Working on a novel ML classification problem (planning to publish), and building a web app for university students.
-- 🌱 I’m Learning Python, C++, javascript/typescript, react, among others.
+- 🌱 I’m Learning Python (sklearn), C++, javascript/typescript, react, among others.
 So much to do.
-- 💞️ I’m looking to collaborate on any project that would be appropriate for a CS student.
-Currently planning on making visual representations of all the subjects I find especially hard/useful in my education.
 - 📫 How to reach me: jct7bm@virginia.edu